Gavin-Persad/workshop_js-101-repetition/js-101-logic.md

 # JS 101 - Conditional Statements

-Conditional statements allow us to write programs that perform the different actions depending on the situation.
+Conditional statements allow us to write programs that perform different actions with logic depending on the situation.
 The main way we write these is with `if`, `else` and `else if` statements.

-### The basic if...
+### The basic if:

 ```js
 if (condition) {